 Public consultation on the draft Code and draft Guide on investigating and managing potential breaches of the Code (the first Guide) closed on 28 February 2017.
 The draft documents and background material can still be accessed from NHMRC Public Consultation website.

 Around 90 submissions were received during public consultation on the review of the Code.
 The Code Review Committee is currently considering the comments and providing advice to the co-authors (NHMRC, ARC and UA) about revisions.
-The date of release for the final revised Code and first Guide is highly dependent on the number and complexity of submissions received during public consultation, but is expected to be in the second half of 2017.
+The date of release for the final revised Code and first Guide is highly dependent on the number and complexity of submissions received during public consultation, but is expected to be at the end of 2017 or early 2018.

 Until release of the final documents, institutions should continue to base their processes on the guidance in the current 2007 Code.